What is a RespOrg?

 What Are the Benefits of Bandwidth as a RespOrg

 As a RespOrg, Bandwidth has the ability to acquire, manage, and route toll-free calls for our customers.
 In the unlikely event of a service interruption, Bandwidth has the ability to quickly reroute traffic and minimize customer outages.
-We enable you to directly control IP failover and disaster recovery in real time.
+We enable you to directly control IP failover in real time and sail hands-free through toll-free disaster recovery during even extraordinary disruptions.
 That means if you need to maintain your legacy contact center for failover, you can enable your admins to make those changes in real time.